Updated post: 14/03/19 | March 2019

 Are you thinking about solo travel for the first time but are feeling a little anxious about it?
 As a solo traveller, I understand that these concerns may prevent many people, and especially women, from travelling alone.
 Whilst I love going away with family and friends, there is something special about solo travel.
 Not only is it is empowering, but you also have the opportunity to meet great new people and have total freedom to do what you want when you want to do it.

 But, equally, there are disadvantages to travelling alone.
 Not least of these are personal safety concerns and, for the first-time solo traveller, these anxieties can turn into paralysing terror.
 Staying safe should always be a priority for travellers, and never more so if you are travelling alone.
-And, sadly, solo female travel requires extra vigilance.
+And, sadly, travelling as a solo female requires extra vigilance.

-The good news is that there are concrete steps you can take to keep yourself safe.
-Let me now share my 17 top safety tips for travelling alone.
+The good news is that there are concrete, actionable steps you can take to keep yourself safe.
+Let me now share my 17 essential safety tips for travelling alone.

 Safety tips for travelling alone: Before you go